If you’ve been waitlisted, you may have some questions, so we’ve assembled some answers to FAQs below.

 Can you tell me where I am on the wait list?

-No, because it's not ranked.
-We will reconsider all of the wait listed students again in May, when we know how many students remain on the wait list, and how many we wish to take from the wait list.
+No, because it’s not ranked.
+We will reconsider all of the students on the wait list again in May, when we know how many admitted students choose to enroll.

 How many people will you admit from the wait list this year?